Artificial Intelligence

 This can be scary stuff, but the good news is that, if we are proactive, we can maintain control over how AI advances instead of being vulnerable to forces beyond our control.

+Among the most important conversations we must have are ones about bias, discrimination, consumer privacy, and the social/ethical implications of AI.
 For example, how can we make sure facial recognition technology is never utilized in a racially biased manner?
-And who should be held responsible – and what should the consequences be – when an automated system goes on an antisemitic rant and spreads conspiracy theories about Jewish people like X’s Grok chatbot recently did?
+And who should be held responsible – and what should the consequences be – when an automated system goes on an antisemitic rant and spreads conspiracy theories about Jewish people like X’s Grok chatbot has?
+It’s critical we establish ethical frameworks that ensure AI enhances our global strength and is beneficial for society overall.

-There are differing opinions on the level of AI’s potential impact on our lives, particularly regarding American jobs.
-However, some negative consequences are undeniable because they are already disturbingly evident.
-For example, content generated by AI is beginning to threaten our democratic process, particularly our elections and those around the world.
+Although most everyone has opinions on the level of AI’s potential impact, certain negative consequences are undeniable because they are already disturbingly evident.
+For example, content generated by AI is beginning to threaten our democratic process, particularly American elections and those around the world.

 AI consumes a massive amount of energy.
 Data centers often use more electricity than a million homes.

-It’s critical that the United States remain a leading force in Artificial Intelligence (AI).
+It’s critical that the United States remain the dominant force in Artificial Intelligence (AI).
 The 2024 AI Index Report, an independent initiative at Stanford University, says that the U.S. tops China, the European Union and the United Kingdom as the leading source of top AI models by far, with 61 notable AI models coming from U.S.-based institutions, compared to 21 from the European Union and 15 from China.

 But then, in January 2025, America was blindsided by the Chinese scrappy startup DeepSeek’s latest AI model.
 Although the tech itself was comparable to models recently released by U.S. companies, it was built with less computing power and less money…. and, in the blink of an eye, DeepSeek-R1 challenged the assumption that the United States was the dominant, undisputed force in AI.